paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-024-national-cemeteries-and-memorials.md

 <a id="section-2408"></a>
 ## § 2408.
-Aid to States for establishment, expansion, and improvement of veterans’ cemeteries
+Aid to States, counties, and tribal organizations for establishment, expansion, and improvement of veterans’ cemeteries
 **(a)**

-(1) Subject to subsection (b), the Secretary may make a grant to any State for the following purposes:
+(1) Subject to subsections (b), (c), (d), and (g), the Secretary may make a grant to any State or county for the following purposes:

-  (A) Establishing, expanding, or improving a veterans’ cemetery owned by the State.
+  (A) Establishing, expanding, or improving a veterans’ cemetery owned by the State or county.

   (B) Operating and maintaining such a cemetery.